git-plm/gitplm/partnumbers.md

 The case can be made that inventory and PLM software does care about structure in PNs.
 This may be true, but you still need to solve the following problems:

-- humans move parts around -- smart names helps minimize errors and improve processing/recognition/comparison
+- humans move parts around -- smart naming helps minimize errors and improve processing/recognition/comparison
 - how are you going to organize/find parts/products in your back room before you are big enough to justify an inventory management system?
 If you have a